FatmaSayegh/Level4Report/Report/Include/Markdown/Background.md

 the vertices of a set $A$ and no edges among the vertices of set B and all the edges are from the vertices in set $A$ to vertices in set $B$.

-Graph Coloring
+Graph Colouring
 --------------

-It is an optimization problem where the objective is to assign to the vertices of a graph a color such that no two adjacent vertices have the same color, while keeping the number of colors employed to a minimum.
+It is an optimization problem where the objective is to assign to the vertices of a graph a colour such that no two adjacent vertices have the same colour, while keeping the number of colours employed to a minimum.
-Here a color can be thought of just any symbol from a finite set of symbols.
+Here a colour can be thought of just any symbol from a finite set of symbols.

 Minimum Vertex Cover